-Chajec, Don-Siemion & Żyto Legal Advisors is a leading independent Polish law firm with a strong track record.
-CDZ offices are positioned in strategic locations, major business centres in Poland, i.e. Warsaw, Krakow and Łódź with over 40 lawyers.
+Chajec, Don-Siemion & Żyto Legal Advisors is a leading Polish law firm with a strong track record.
+CDZ offices are positioned in strategic locations, major business centers in Poland, i.e. Warsaw, Krakow and Lodz.

-Since 2011, CDZ has been a member of Interlaw, an International Association of Independent Law Firms, and a supporting member of the Association of Business Service Leaders (ABSL) and ASPIRE, the leading organisations representing the SSC and BPO sectors in Poland.
+Since 2011, CDZ has been a member of Interlaw, an International Association of Independent Law Firms, and a supporting member of the Association of Business Service Leaders (ABSL) and ASPIRE, leading organisations representing the SSC and BPO sectors in Poland.